az-digital/az_quickstart/modules/custom/az_alphabetical_listing/README.md

 ### 3.)
 Leverage the View

 The view that is provided by the Alphabetical Listing module can be configured to meet your site's use case, such as narrowing the scope to specific content types.
-The view is already configured to have the necessary classes, so no additional changes are required for the view to work unless you want to modify
+The view is already configured to have the necessary classes, so no additional changes are required for the view to work unless you want to modify.

+### (Optional) Enable the View on the Page Content Type

+If you want to embed the Alphabetical Listing view on a page, you will need to enable the view on View pargraph type.

+1. Navigate to `Structure > Paragraph types > View > Manage fields` and click "edit" on the View field
+2. Under "Preselect View Options", check the box for `AZ Alphabetical Listing`
+3. Save your changes

 ________________________